 However, because of its dense nature, it does not take stains very well.
 Staining Ironwood decking may result in an uneven coloured appearance.

 Merbau has sap that bleeds out which gives the wood a very distinct maroon red colour.
 This deters people from choosing Merbau for outdoor decking.
 However, we cannot deny the hardiness and strength it possesses.

 To minimise the bleeding, we take measures such as drying the wood thoroughly before installation and applying a coating on the decking.
 The bleeding of Merbau is unavoidable.

-All these timber species are good for decking.
+All these species are timber decking and give excellent results.
 If we have to recommend one, it will be Teak for its beauty, durability and stability.